SampleEnvironment/SECoP/protocol/specification/descriptive.rst

    This reads as:
    Regulation of the sample (``belongs_to``) temperature (``function``) in the surrounding sample environment (``importance``) .The ``key`` and ``link`` give additional metadata, saying that the regulated temperature is also the ``synthesis temperature`` of the experiment.

-   Allowed key combinations in valid meaning dictionaries:
+   Allowed key combinations in valid meaning objects:

    .. code::